apple/coremltools/docs-guides/source/multifunction-models.md

 ```

 Now lets update this model by attaching to it,
-one of the most common type of adpater, i.e. [LoRA](https://huggingface.co/docs/peft/en/package_reference/lora)
+one of the most common type of adapter, i.e. [LoRA](https://huggingface.co/docs/peft/en/package_reference/lora)
 (low rank approximation), and
 convert the model.
 We will use the HuggingFace [peft](https://github.com/huggingface/peft)